patreeceeo/how-to-website/outline.md

 1. The what, why, how and why of The DIY Web [15 minutes]
     - why #1 -- personal advantages -- creative freedom, lower cost, owning your stuff, faster loading, etc)
     - why #2 -- societal advantages -- more interesting, unique, unfiltered websites
     - why #3 -- my motivation -- Teaching is fun.
 I believe in this.
 I want to help make the Web a better place.
-I think there might be career opportunities down this path.
+I think there might be (a)vocational opportunities down this path.
     - finding a firm place to stand despite the only constant being change: standards, recommendations, etc
     - the computer is a meta-tool: let the machine do machine stuff good at so you can focus on being creative
     - the Web is for everyone, everywhere, on every device!